sandipshiwakoti/vscode-react-native-version-bumper/vsc-extension-quickstart.md

 ### 💡 **Tip 5: Version Dashboard**

-Use "Show Current Platform Versions" to get a visual overview of all your versions and sync status.
+Use "Show Versions" to get a visual overview of all your versions and sync status.

 ## 🚨 Troubleshooting